 Today you'll ride through Biesbosch National Park, which is one of Europe's last freshwater tidal regions.
 This part of your ride will take you past marshy forests, meadows, and landscapes filled with reeds.
 Water birds are a common sight in this area because they spend a lot of time breeding, foraging for food, and resting here.
 If you're especially fond of wildlife, stop in at Biesbosch Center Dordrecht to learn more about the inhabitants of this area.

 The town of Gorinchem (pronounced gorcum) has a rich but troubled history and a town center that's filled with more than 200 monuments to mark these turbulent memories.
 The town was once a thriving trade center and fishing village, but floods often plagued it and armies frequently attacked it because it was Holland's entrance point.

 After your exploration of Gorinchem is complete, you'll ride north to Utrecht.
 The old inner city contains the Oude Gracht, or Old Canal.
 A string of caf?s lies along the Old Canal, which has quaysides that unlike those in other cities.
 Don't forget to visit the city's stunning Museum Quarter.
 Also Utrecht is a great place for shopping.
-From Utrecht you'll set off for Bunnik, ending your route at the hotel where you started.
+In Utrecht you‘ll set off at the hotel where you started.

 Day Eleven: Return Home (non-cycling day)

 Time in the Year

 10 nights‘ double/twin room bed & breakfast accommodation in *** or **** hotels

 Luggage transfer between hotels